Updated on 5/29/2021 to reflect some important changes.

 - The Motley Fools has dozens of investment newsletter offerings.
 They range in price from $199 to $13,999 per year.
 Each newsletter focuses on a specific industry, market cap, or investment strategy.
 They come with different risk levels and potential returns.
 Some of their newsletters require a minimum investment of $50,000 to $100,000+ just to offset the cost of the service.
 Obviously, this won’t be an issue for all investors but some of these newsletters may not be ideal for someone just getting started.

 - 7investing offers a single investment newsletter that includes their 7 highest conviction stock ideas from across all industries, market caps, and regions.
 Investors can pick and choose stocks from that list based on their goals and risk tolerance.
 Their premium service costs $17 per month or $170 per year.
-With its low monthly cost and strong historical performance, both beginner and advanced investors can benefit from this service.
+(Note that on July 7th the price will increase to $49/month or $399/year but, as we’ll discuss below, you still have a few weeks left to lock in a lower rate).
+With its strong historical performance and educational contents, both beginner and advanced investors can benefit from this service.

-- While we are fans of both companies and the services they provide, we believe 7investing offers the best overall value for reasons we discuss below.
+- While we are fans of both companies and the services they provide, we believe 7investing offers the best overall value (even at the higher price) for reasons we discuss below.
 If you’re already familiar with both companies, feel free to skip to the side-by-side comparison section.

 Table to contents